SAP-archive/cloud-espm-v2/README.md

    - Click on Finish so that the remote cloud-basecamp Git repository (source code) is cloned to the local location specified on the last wizard page.
    - In Eclipse, open File->Import->Existing Maven projects.

-4.Update dependencies and build Maven project
+#### 4.Update dependencies and build Maven project

 - Instruction to run update dependencies for the Maven project
  - Right click on the web project in ESPM > and choose Maven > Click on Update Project
 - Note! you need to modify the parent pom.xml for certain property values depending on your environment:
  - local.server.proxy.settings - comment this out if you are not behind a proxy server.
 Else update your proxy settings here
  - browser.proxy.settings - comment this out if your browser is not using a proxy.
 Else update your browser proxy settings here
- - sap.cloud.sdk.version - The SAP HANA Cloud Platform SDK for Java EE 6 Web Profile version that you intend to run the application with. the minimum version supported is 2.87.10
+ - sap.cloud.sdk.version - The SAP HANA Cloud Platform SDK for Java Web Tomcat 8 version that you intend to run the application with. the minimum version supported is 3.22.10
  - olingo.version - The Apache Olingo version that you intend the application to run with.
 The minimum version supported is 2.0.6

  The application can be built with the maven command to the parent pom.xml